Aviv-public/datadog_flask_poc/README.md

 # Features
 - APM enabled
-- Logging enabled
+- Trace enabled
+- Custom StatsDMetrics
+- Logging: applicaton and/or container logs

 # TODO
 - When Flask is not in debug mode, errors are not reported in Error Tracking (Datadog support ticket in progress)
 - StatsD Metrics:
-  - type "set" set value to 1 (instead of metric)
+  - [ ] type "set" set value to 1 (instead of metric value)
-  - Historgam type
+  - [ ] type "timer" replacement
 - Logging
-  - Application logs
-    - [x]send application logs with request info
-  - Container logs & stacktrace
+  - Container logs
-    - [x] send containter logs
-    - :error: all logs are reported as info
+    - :broken_heart: all logs are reported as info
-    - :error: stacktraces are not grouped
+    - :broken_heart: stacktraces are not grouped

 # Run application